 I get asked often about wine storage, and whether it matters.
-This round up is long, but goes into detail about storing wine and our favorite storage option and a wine cooler to consider.
+This round up is long, but goes into detail about storing wine and our favorite storage options.
+Take care of the wine and it should take care of you.

 Is Wine Storage Important?